Karl-Horning/reusable_python_functions/README.md

 This function uses openpyxl to remove the first 3 lines from an Excel file downloaded from the platform.

 This then makes the data readable using Pandas.

+## save_csv_as_xlsx
+Removes the headache of opening CSV files in Excel on macOS.
+It does this by saving a CSV file as an Excel file.
+This displays UTF-8 characters correctly on macOS as Excel displays UTF-8 characters in CSV files incorrectly.